 2. These magnificent mammals are omnivores.
-But whilst they will occasionally eat small animals and fish, bamboo counts for 99 percent of their diet.
+But whilst pandas will occasionally eat small animals and fish, bamboo counts for 99 percent of their diet.

-3. These guys are BIG eaters – every day they fill their tummies for up to 12 hours, shifting up to 12 kilograms of bamboo!
+3. Pandas are BIG eaters – every day they fill their tummies for up to 12 hours, shifting up to 12 kilograms of bamboo!

 4. The giant panda’s scientific name is Ailuropoda melanoleuca, which means “black and white cat-foot”.

 5. Giant pandas grow to between 1.2m and 1.5m, and weigh between 75kg and 135kg.
 Scientists aren’t sure how long pandas live in the wild, but in captivity they live to be around 30 years old.

 6. Baby pandas are born pink and measure about 15cm – that’s about the size of a pencil!
 They are also born blind and only open their eyes six to eight weeks after birth.

 7. It’s thought that these magnificent mammals are solitary animals, with males and females only coming together briefly to mate.
 Recent research, however, suggests that giant pandas occasionally meet outside of breeding season, and communicate with each other through scent marks and calls.

 Did you know that we have a FREE downloadable panda primary resource?
 Great for teachers, homeschoolers and parents alike!

 8. Family time!
 Female pandas give birth to one or two cubs every two years.
 Cubs stay with their mothers for 18 months before venturing off on their own!